imixs/imixs-forms/README.md

 # Imixs Forms

-A lightweight, framework-agnostic form generator for the Imixs-Workflow engine.
+A lightweight, framework-agnostic form generator for building Single Page Applications with Imixs-Workflow.

+## Overview

+Imixs Forms helps developers to build custom Single Page Applications based on BPMN models.
+Using the [Imixs BPMN Modeler](https://www.open-bpmn.org), developers can define their workflow and form definitions directly in the BPMN model while maintaining full control over the application design and implementation.
+The framework provides all necessary tools for:

+-   Form layouts and fields
+-   Workflow states and transitions
+-   Action buttons and events
+-   Business logic

+By combining the power of BPMN modeling with custom web development, developers can create tailored workflow applications with minimal overhead while maintaining full flexibility in their implementation.

 ## Features

-- Generates web forms from XML definitions
+-   Generates web forms directly from BPMN models
 -   No external dependencies
 -   Grid-based layout system
 -   Easy integration with Imixs-Workflow
 -   Extensible architecture
 -   Modern error handling with user feedback
+-   Automatic form state management
+-   Dynamic action button generation

 ## Architecture